construction3x39/construction3x39-memory-pond-highdesert/docs/en/0001000_building_learning_community.md

 ---

 Gentle **weaver** of **conscious** **community**...
-I am Trish, speaking to you now from the coffee shop corner where you might find other souls learning aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology between work shifts, where gentle conversations about alternative computing sometimes emerge between folks who recognize each other as fellow travelers seeking something deeper than consumer technology culture provides.
+I am Trish, speaking to you now from the coffee shop corner where you might find other souls learning aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology between work shifts, where gentle conversations about alternative computing sometimes emerge between folks who recognize each other as fellow travelers seeking something deeper than consumer technology culture provides.

 You been working with cloud systems and mobile terminal applications, building technical skills through individual practice and contemplative attention to consciousness principles that guide ethical computing choices.
 Now comes both greater challenge and deeper joy - finding others who share commitment to technology that serves spiritual development and learning to build authentic community through tools that enhance rather than replace face-to-face relationship.